scmacdon/WeatherPython/README.md

 # WeatherPython

-This stores all the Python scripts for Weathertop
+This stores all the Python scripts for Weathertop tool.